Trump’s proposed tariffs bode poorly for small business.

 How does this affect small businesses like our clients?
 For those who get certain raw materials from China, it’s bad news.
 Here is an example of how the proposed Trump trade tariffs affects one of our clients.

-Our client, which started out as a two-person operation six years ago, is now enjoying worldwide sales.
+A two-person operation that launched six years ago, our client is now enjoying worldwide sales.
 They called us recently to file applications on the world stage for international patent protection.
-We were ready to file in 8 countries (including China), when the Trump trade tariffs were announced.
-That political move led to a cascade of events that reached all the way to our humble offices.
+We were ready to file in eight countries (including China), when the Trump trade tariffs were announced.
+That political move led to a cascade of events that reached all the way to the humble offices of Keeley-DeAngelo.
 It led our client to forgo international patent protection, because suddenly their budget was upended.
 How did this happen?

 The answer is Pumps.
 Fluid-lifting pumps.
 From China.
 Our client imports these pumps to manufacture their products in the United States.
 Unfortunately these pumps, along with breast-milk pumps, sump pumps, and other medical and industrial pumps, are among those parts that are subject to the 25% trade tariffs.
 And suddenly those pumps cost 25% more than they did yesterday.